B1nus/wezy/README.md

 > [!NOTE]
 > cb was intended to support webgpu but [webgpu](https://en.wikipedia.org/wiki/WebGPU) adoption is slow.
 The idea was to make a language with great interoperability with the webgpu api, making the painful parts of webgpu easier.
 ## Networking, input and audio
-cb has modules to handle inputs (keyboard/mouse/controller), networking and audio.
-The modules to load are `network`, `input` and `audio`.
-Import them using the `load` keyword. `load audio` for example. cb is currently using javascript for this functionality.
+cb has modules the modules `network`, `input` and `audio` which you can import using the `load` keyword. cb is currently using javascript for this functionality.
 > [!NOTE]
-> cb was intended to use WASI instead of relying on javascript and browsers for this functionality.
-When the WASI api is mature enough, cb will compile to a single webassembly file which can be ran with a webassembly runtime such as [wasmtime](https://wasmtime.dev/).
+> cb was intended to use WASI instead of relying on javascript and browsers.
+When the WASI api is mature enough, cb will compile to a single webassembly file which can be executed with a webassembly runtime such as [wasmtime](https://wasmtime.dev/).
 # Datatypes
 ```
 int